 What they didn’t know—what they learned later—is they had done everything right, almost.
 They’d recruited the right users, facilitated the test properly, and analyzed the results effectively.
 There was only one problem: the tasks didn’t match what real users do with the site.
 That one problem was the source of their current pain.

 The team used a very traditional approach to task design by carefully crafting a set of scavenger-hunt tasks.
 These tasks ask the users to find specific items on the web site.

-Scavenger-hunt tasks work best when you’ve thoroughly researched the types of things people look for on the site.
+Scavenger-hunt tasks work best when you’ve thoroughly researched the types of things people look for on their site.
 Our tasks came from extensive interviews and field research.
 Unfortunately, many times, teams just make up their tasks without doing the research.
 That’s where the problems begin.

-Leonardo DiCaprio Tasks
+Leonardo DiCaprio tasks

-For us, the problem came into focus in the early days of the web, when we had the opportunity to work with one of the leading search engine sites.
+For us, this problem came into focus in the early days of the web, when we had the opportunity to work with one of the leading search engine sites.
 They had just completed a usability test series put together by their advertising agency.
 The agency asked folks who worked in the Wall Street district of New York to come to the Madison Avenue offices to participate in the tests.